alf45tar/PedalinoMini/README.md

 ## Configurations

 The complete profile setup can be saved as configuration to be used later or just for backup reason in case of hardware failure.
 Configuration files can be downloaded and shared with others PedalinoMini™ users.
+A complete configuration file editor is provided for advanced operations.

 ![WEBUI CONFIGURATIONS](./images/webui-configurations.png "Configurations")